 First be sure the mask is not leaking.
 If it is six to nine months old and leaking, try replacing it.
 If it is new and leaking, we can help you get a better size.

-If your mask is new and NOT leaking, try a chinstrap to keep your jaw up and mouth closed.
-If a chinstrap doesn't solve the problem, try masks recommended for Mouth Breathers.
+If your mask is new and NOT leaking, try a chinstrap to keep your jaw up and mouth from dropping open during sleep.
+If a chinstrap doesn't solve the problem, try masks recommended for mouth breathers.

 If you use a full face mask and have a dry mouth, try adding a heated humidifier to add moisture.

 Why do I wake up with dry eyes?

 Air leaking from the mask at the bridge of the nose and over the eyes during sleep will cause the eyes to dry out.
 The most common reason for air leaking at the nose bridge is that the mask is too big or too long for the nose.